smartcontractkit/documentation/docs/Using Price Feeds/using-chainlink-reference-contracts.md

 Chainlink Data Feeds are the quickest way to connect your smart contracts to the real-world data such as asset prices.
 One use for data feeds is to retrieve the latest pricing data of an asset in a single call and use that data either on-chain in a smart contract or off-chain in another application of your choice.

-If you already have a project started and would like to integrate Chainlink, you can [add Chainlink to your existing project](../create-a-chainlinked-project/#install-into-existing-projects) by using the [`chainlink` NPM package](https://www.npmjs.com/package/@chainlink/contracts).
+If you already have a project started and would like to integrate Chainlink, you can [add Chainlink to your existing project](../create-a-chainlinked-project/#install-into-existing-projects) by using the [`@chainlink/contracts` NPM package](https://www.npmjs.com/package/@chainlink/contracts).

 See the [Data Feeds Contract Addresses](/docs/reference-contracts/) page for a list of networks and proxy addresses.